kodejuice/mnemonic-number-encoding/README.md

 ```

 The implementation of the mnemonic coding system is available in several different programming languages in this repository.

+## Contributing

+This repository is collaborative, which means that anyone can contribute to it by adding new code or improving existing code.
+If you have an implementation of the mnemonic coding system in a language that is not already represented in this repository, you can submit a pull request to add your implementation.
+This will make the repository more comprehensive and useful to other users.
+Similarly, if you see any code that you think can be improved, you can also submit a pull request with your suggested changes.

 ## License